futursolo/futurefinity/docs/index.rst

 * `Cryptograhy <https://pypi.python.org/pypi/cryptography/>`_ is the crypto library currently used by FutureFinity's security features.

-* `Jinja2 <https://pypi.python.org/pypi/cryptography/>`_ is the template library
-  currently used by FutureFinity's template rendering.

 **Platform**:

 Theoretically, FutureFinity can run on any system that supports asyncio.